WhiteHouse/api-standards/README.md

 These standard are derived from the [White House' Web API standards](https://github.com/WhiteHouse/api-standards).

+Only support JSON (for now at least).
+If we ever support different content types, use the `Accept` HTTP header.

 This document borrows heavily from:

 * [Designing HTTP Interfaces and RESTful Web Services](https://www.youtube.com/watch?v=zEyg0TnieLg)